Frequently Asked Questions

 Thanks to Tom Denham for the information above.

-The variable-width SPG1 is more flexible than the fixed-width SPG2, because the emitter and detector of the SPG1 can be positioned independently of each other.
-Objects of various sizes can pass through the SPG1 photogate.
-The SPG2 uses an interrupter as shown to the right.
+The variable-width photogate is more flexible than the interrupter style, because the emitter and detector can be positioned independently of each other.
+Objects of various sizes can pass through the photogate.
+The interrupter style uses the component shown to the right.
 The emitter and detector are fixed in position in a plastic housing.
 This is convenient for triggering on drops but is limited to objects that can pass through the gate.
 You can use either type of photogate with the same base trigger circuit.